-Individuals interested in the program are encouraged to review their courses completed at another institution by visiting the Academic and Transfer Advising Services at: https://www.stonybrook.edu/commcms/advising/ transferinfo/equivalencies/.
-Individuals seeking assistance in reviewing of their courses for transfer credits are strongly encouraged to contact a respiratory care advisor at 631- 444 -3180.
+Individuals interested in the program are encouraged to review their courses completed at another institution by visiting the Academic and Transfer Advising Services at:

+Transfer Equivalency Database.
+Individuals seeking assistance in reviewing their courses for transfer credits are strongly encouraged to contact a respiratory care advisor at 631- 444 -3180.